clairempr/bureau/README.rst

 * Military service records from `Fold3`: https://www.fold3.com/
 * Personal details from `Find A Grave`: https://www.findagrave.com/ and `Ancestry`: https://www.ancestry.com/
 * Field record of officers of the Veteran Reserve Corps, from the commencement to the close of the rebellion, `U.S. National Library of Medicine Digital Collections`: http://resource.nlm.nih.gov/101177853
+* Cimbala, Paul.
+Under the Guardianship of the Nation: The Freedmen's Bureau and the Reconstruction of Georgia, 1865-1870.
+University of Georgia Press, 2003.
+* Richter, William.
+Overreached on All Sides: The Freedmen's Bureau Administrators in Texas, 1865-1868.
+Texas A&M University Press, 1991.